Qimmah Russo Shows Off Insane Curves In Tiny Pink Top And Matching Booty Shorts

 Qimmah called attention to her enviable physique by rocking a skimpy athleisure-wear set from Ryderwear, a fitness apparel company.
 The set’s top featured two thin straps that went over her shoulders, a low-cut neckline that displayed an ample amount of cleavage, and a cropped body that showed off her rock-hard abs.
 Her matching high-waisted shorts also concealed little of her figure as they flaunted her curvaceous hips and pert derriere.

-She finished the sporty, yet scanty look with a pair of white sneakers.
+She finished the sporty yet scanty look with a pair of white sneakers.

 In the post’s caption, she wished her followers a happy Saturday and shared some motivational words with them, stating that it’s a “blessing to wake up.”
 She also tagged Ryderwear’s Instagram handle and provided social media users with a discount code for their products.